online-ml/river/docs/faq.rst

 **What about reinforcement learning?**

 Reinforcement learning works in an online manner because of the nature of the task.
 Reinforcement learning can be therefore be seen as a subcase of online machine learning.
 However, we prefer not to support it because there are already many existing opensource libraries dedicated to it.

+**What are the differences between scikit-learn's online learning algorithm which have a `partial_fit` method and their equivalents in `creme`?**

+The algorithms from sklearn that support incremental learning are mostly meant for mini-batch learning.
+On a pure streaming context where the observations come one by one, then `creme` is much faster than `sklearn` principally due to the numerous checks for input data that sklearn use.
+Also, sklearn assumes that you're always using the same number of features which is not the case with creme because it use dictionaries which allows you to drop and add features as you wish.